core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 **SIDs example**

-This example is encoded using the SIDs defined in {{-sid-registration}} Appendix C.
+This example is encoded using the SIDs defined in [I-D.somaraju-core-sid] Appendix C.

 CBOR diagnostic notation: